kozohosok/gcp-cli-helper/README.md

 - replace to change flag values which could be specified with create command only

 **parameters:**
-- binfmt: path for google cloud SDK
+- binfmt: path for Google Cloud SDK
 - cache_dir: directory for cache status (command parameter and result) of resources

 **methods:**